toolleeo/cli-apps/README.md

 * [mat2](https://0xacab.org/jvoisin/mat2.git) - Metadata removal tool, supporting a wide range of commonly used file formats.
 * [nat](https://github.com/willdoescode/nat) - Complete replacement for the `ls` command.
 * [organize-cli](https://github.com/ManrajGrover/organize-cli) - Organize your files automatically.
-* [PathPicker](https://github.com/facebook/pathpicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories; can be used to apply a command of a interactively selected files or to move across directories.
+* [PathPicker](https://github.com/facebook/pathpicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories
 * [pcopy](https://github.com/binwiederhier/pcopy) - A temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
 * [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses an ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [pycp](https://github.com/dmerejkowsky/pycp) - cp and mv with a progressbar.
 * [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
 Unlike others, you can not only recover deleted files but also overwritten data.
 * [rip](https://github.com/nivekuil/rip) - Safe and ergonomic alternative to rm.
-* [rmlint](https://github.com/sahib/rmlint/) - A tool to recursively scan a directory tree looking for duplicate and broken files; it outputs statistics and save the list of files in JSON format; it produce a shell script that can be inspected before running it to delete the desire files.
+* [rmlint](https://github.com/sahib/rmlint/) - A tool to recursively scan a directory tree looking for duplicate and broken files
 * [rmw](https://github.com/theimpossibleastronaut/rmw/) - (ReMove to Waste) is a trashcan/recycle bin utility for the command line.
 It can move and restore files to and from directories specified in a configuration file.
 * [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash.
 * [tre](https://github.com/dduan/tre) - `tree` command improved with git awareness, editor aliasing, and colors.